 - Test cognitive and perceptual skills

-The behind-the-wheel evaluation includes assessment of the individual’s basic skills in various traffic and driving conditions.
+The behind-the-wheel evaluation includes assessment of the individual’s basic driving safety in various traffic and driving conditions.
 Driving training may be indicated.
-Conducted by the driving instructor, this program may focus on learning driving procedures and maneuvers on the road with or without specialized equipment or a modified vehicle.
+Driving training is conducted by the driving instructor, this program may focus on learning driving procedures and maneuvers on the road with or without specialized equipment or a modified vehicle.